Welcome - START HERE

 The views expressed are of the authors and/or contributors and do not reflect the views of any current or former employers.

-Any professional recommendations or statements are based upon opinion, and any actions taken are of your own free will.
-Should you choose to take action based upon content read in this course, you do so at your own risk and agree to hold the author and/or contributor(s) harmless.
+Any professional recommendations or statements are based upon opinion, and actions taken are of your own free will.
+Should you choose to take action based on content read in this course, you do so at your own risk and agree to hold the author and/or contributor(s) harmless.

-While this information may be applicable to healthcare settings worldwide, the content has been created specifically with the newly licensed nurse practicing in acute care in the United States of America.
-Laws and governing bodies differ widely throughout the world and this content does not attempt to comply with anything outside of the rules, regulations, and standards set forth by the governing bodies of the author (Illinois Department of Professional Regulation, Illinois Nurse Practice Act, Illinois Board of Nursing, National Council of State Boards of Nursing).
+While this information may apply to healthcare settings worldwide, the content has been created specifically with the newly licensed nurses practicing in acute care in the United States of America.
+Laws and governing bodies differ widely throughout the world, and this content does not attempt to comply with anything outside of the rules, regulations, and standards set forth by the governing bodies of the author (Illinois Department of Professional Regulation, Illinois Nurse Practice Act, Illinois Board of Nursing, National Council of State Boards of Nursing).

 How to use this course

 Each module has a video or audio component, as well as text.
-The audio file is me (Kati) reading through the text provided to accommodate those of you who would prefer to hear rather than read.
-We encourage you to listen to modules repeatedly that may be confusing or difficult to comprehend.
-Repetition is very helpful and can assist you in cementing this information into your memory.
+The audio file is me (Kati) reading through the text provided to accommodate those of you who prefer to hear rather than read.
+We encourage you to listen to modules that may be confusing or difficult to comprehend repeatedly.
+Repetition is very helpful and can help you cement this information into your memory.

 Modules have images, videos, and downloads as well.
-Please feel free to download and print the PDFs, as they were meant for that purpose.
-Download the cheatsheets and keep them with you at work by storing them on your clipboard with your report sheets.
+Please download and print the PDFs, as they were meant for that purpose.
+Download the cheat sheets and keep them with you at work by storing them on your clipboard with your report sheets.

 As you complete a module, make sure you mark it as COMPLETE.
-You cannot claim the CE's unless all are marked as complete, so doing it as you go is helpful.
+You cannot claim the contact hours unless all are marked as complete, so doing it as you go is helpful.

-To obtain 4 continuing education credits, each participant must complete the entire course and pass the quiz at the conclusion of the course.
-This means that every module must be marked “complete”.
-You must get an 80% on the quiz to pass, and there is no limit to the amount of times you take the quiz.
-The rationales are for the correct answers are provided in the final module, but please do not read through them until after the test.
+To obtain continuing education credits, each participant must complete the entire course and pass the quiz with a score of 80% at the conclusion of the course.
+This means that every module must be marked “complete.”
+You must get an 80% on the quiz to pass, and there is no limit to the number of times you take the quiz.
+The rationales for the correct answers are provided in the final module, but please do not read through them until after the test.
 Honor system here, nurses!

-We would love your feedback on how effective our teaching style was, the relevency of the content, and how it specificically helped you in your growth as an ortho nurse!
-You can submit feedback as a comment in that module, as well as submit an email to [email protected]
+We would love your feedback on how effective our teaching style was, the relevancy of the content, and how it specifically helped you grow as an ortho nurse!
+You can submit feedback as a comment in that module, as well as submit an email to [email protected].

-Once all modules are marked complete and you take the post-test, you will receive a PDF you may print as proof.
+Once all modules are marked complete, and you take the post-test, you will receive a PDF you may print as proof.
 Please download and print that certificate for your records.
-If you have any questions or needs related to your continuing education credits, please click here and message John, our advisor, reviewer and who facilitates our CE's.

 CONFLICT OF INTEREST